the SS Keno is a sternwheel paddle steamer. She was retired in 1951

 Top of the World Highway to Dawson City

-unpaved road travels through a remote area in Northern Canada and sports splendid views.
+mostly unpaved road winds through a remote area in Northern Canada and sports splendid views.

-camp ground for local Indians, Dawson City rose to world fame
+Originally a small camp ground for First Nation people, Dawson City rose to world fame and shame

 there may be gold in the creek, but they are all staked out, so gold panning is not allowed